frederic-perez/AmE-dictionary/data/dictionary.md

 __garbage island__
 __garbage__ _n_ :mega:
 __garbed__ _v_ :two::hammer:
-__garble__ _v tr_ /GAR-bul/ To so alter or distort as to create a wrong impression or change the meaning. _The text on the television was garbled, but viewers could still decipher what was being said._
+__garble__ _vt_ /GAR-bul/ To so alter or distort as to create a wrong impression or change the meaning. _The text on the television was garbled, but viewers could still decipher what was being said._
 __garbled__
 __Garden of Eden__
 __Garden of Gethsemane__